Willson Contreras Preview, Player Props: Cardinals vs. Phillies

 Willson Contreras At The Plate

-- Among the qualified hitters in MLB play, he ranks 73rd in batting average, 29th in on-base percentage, and 74th in slugging.
+- He ranks 73rd in batting average, 29th in on base percentage, and 76th in slugging among the qualifying batters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.